-Archaeology Month 2016
+Archaeology Month 2017

 By sponsoring an annual event like South Carolina Archaeology Month, the archaeological community of South Carolina intends to: 1) Stimulate public pride in our state's 14,000-year archaeological heritage, 2) Increase public understanding of why archaeological research is important, 3) Heighten public awareness of how many archaeological resources are lost each year in South Carolina, 4) Educate the public about what they can do to help protect, preserve, and study the state’s archaeological resources, and 5) Get more people involved in legitimate archaeological activities.

-Archaeology Month activities will begin in October 2016 with a variety of statewide events focusing on prehistory, history, cultural heritage, and historic preservation.
+Archaeology Month activities will begin in October 2017 with a variety of statewide events focusing on prehistory, history, cultural heritage, and historic preservation.
 The fall event focuses on cultural programs offered in every corner of the state, including county museums, county parks, state parks, and national parks.
 Each year the month-long event produces a topical poster focusing on current archaeological research in the Palmetto state.
-This year’s theme is entitled, “Santa Elena’s 450th Anniversary: Celebrating America’s Untold Story,” which features the history of this early Spanish capital located on the tip of Parris Island in Beaufort County.
+This year’s theme is entitled, “Archaeology in State Parks,” which features several State Historic Sites that offer unique archaeological opportunities.
 Please contact Nena Powell Rice at the SC Institute of Archaeology and Anthropology at USC at (803) 576-6573 for further information.
 Please come by SCIAA to pick up free posters.

-Dozens of statewide organizations will offer programs in most corners of South Carolina in Fall 2016 and into to next year.
+Dozens of statewide organizations will offer programs in most corners of South Carolina in Fall 2017 and into to next year.
 Keep this listing as a reference.
 Please call archaeologists listed below if you find artifacts on your land.